pdmelo/4W6-Winter-2025/Assignments/3-views.md

 3. **Create the Component:**

-   - Create a component `FetchOne.jsx` that receives the `todoId` from the user.
+   - Use the component `FindOne.jsx` that receives the `todoId` from the user.
 This component will then fetch the data from the backend servers.

    - Comments are provided in the code to help you guide through.